Bonitasoft-Community/page_log/README.md

 Clicking the "automatic refresh" is usefull to view the log in real time.

-The Synthese help you to focus immediately on error, by a time line, and a group by error
+The Synthesis help you to focus immediately on error, by a time line, and a group by error
 <img src="screenshotLog_2.jpg"/>